ucgmsim/workflow/wiki/Custom-Workflows.md

 | Mahuika Milan | Next-generation Linux cluster with container support.
 Our jobs are run on Milan wherever possible.                                                                                |
 | Lander02      | The computer which we use to access the other platforms.                                                                                                                         |

 When you connect to a NeSI host like maui you reach what is called the _login node_.
-This session is where you execute `cylc install` and where trivial tasks.
+This session is where you execute `cylc install` and where trivial tasks are executed.
 This information is summarised below.

 ``` mermaid
 flowchart LR